 Spirit Wall – A large billboard at the back of Thwing Center used by students to promote campus events by painting between 10 p.m. and 6 a.m.
 Keep it clean!

-The Spot – A campus hangout located in the basement (bottom floor) of Leutner Commons, where food and drink are served and live bands often perform.
+The Spot – A campus hangout located in the basement (bottom floor) of Leutner Commons.

 STJ – Stephanie Tubbs Jones hall, apartment-style housing for upperclass students.

 Thwing – The university's student center (pronounced "Twing," the h is silent).